 The DPT request was studied using two system scenarios.
-The service was modeled by a transfer from CSWS to OKGE and from SPA to CSWS.
-The two scenarios were studied to capture the system limitations caused or impacted by the requested service.
-Scenario 0 includes projected usage of transmission service included in the SPP 2010 Series Cases.
-Scenario 5 includes transmission service not already included in the SPP 2010 Series Cases.
+The service was modeled by a transfer from NPPD to NPPD.
+Two scenarios were studied to capture the system limitations caused or impacted by the requested service.
+Scenario 0 includes projected usage of transmission service included in the SPP 2012 Series Cases.
+Scenario 5 includes transmission service not already included in the SPP 2012 Series Cases.